-Tip: If desired, use the dropdown at the top to enable all the read toggle buttons ("Read Only") or all the toggle buttons ("Select All").
+Tip: If desired, use the dropdown at the top to enable all the read toggle buttons (Read Only) or all the toggle buttons (Select All).
 Click Apply to apply the selection in the dropdown across all permissions.
 Click Reset to return the dialog to the state it was in when last saved and remove any changes made since opening the permission for editing.
 Click Clear to disable all the toggle buttons.

 b.
-Optionally, on the Collection Permissions tab, highlight each certificate collection you would like to set permissions for and click the toggle button for each desired permission (see Certificate Permissions on page 584).
+Optionally, on the Collection Permissions tab, highlight each certificate collection you would like to set permissions for and click the toggle button for each desired permission (see Certificate Permissions on page 621).
 If you do not select any collections, the permissions set on the Global Permissions tab will apply to all collections.
 A search bar has been added to the top of Collection Name column on the collections tab of the security dialog to make it easier to find and assign permissions.

+Add Security Role ×

-Details Global Permissions Collec tion Permissions search box to limit the cess collections in the display.
+Details Global Permissions Co If desired, enter a value in the search box to limit the cess collections in the display.

-ollection Name Permissions
+Collection Name Permissions

 Cert Read

 Benefit Certificates Edit Metadata

 Corporate Server Certificates Download with Private Key

 Local Certs Issued in the Last Week Revoke

-Located in a Certificate Store Click each toggle button to enable that permission for the selected
+Located in a Certificate Store Click each toggle button to enable that permission for the selected collection.

-Web Server Certs collection.
+Web Server Certs

+SAVE CANCEL